Skip to main content

 If the program is offered as part of your employer’s group health plan, the information you provide, including health risk assessments and biometric screenings, is considered PHI and is shielded by HIPAA’s stringent privacy and security rules.
 This means it can only be used for specific, legally defined purposes and must be protected with rigorous technical and administrative safeguards.

 A central tenet of these protections is the principle of voluntary participation.
-For a to legally request your family medical history, your involvement must be truly voluntary.
+For a wellness program to legally request your family medical history, your involvement must be truly voluntary.
 GINA specifies that you must provide prior, knowing, and written authorization.

 Furthermore, an employer cannot make participation in the program contingent on you providing this genetic information, nor can they penalize you or deny you any incentive for choosing to keep it private.
 These legal structures are in place to ensure that your decision to share your family’s biological narrative remains entirely your own, transforming a moment of hesitation into a position of empowered and educated choice.